torik42/YaLafi/README.md

 [yalafi/shell/shell.py](yalafi/shell/shell.py) from section
 [Example application](#example-application) integrates the LaTeX filter with the proofreading software [LanguageTool](https://www.languagetool.org).
-It
-- sends the extracted plain text to the proofreader,
-- maps position information in returned messages back to the LaTeX text,
-- generates results in different formats.
+It sends the extracted plain text to the proofreader, maps position information in returned messages back to the LaTeX text, and generates results in different formats.
 You may easily
 - create a proofreading report in text or HTML format for a complete document tree,